espocrm/documentation/docs/user-guide/mass-email.md

 1. Check if _Send Test_ works.
 If doesn't work, then check if system SMTP settings are correct.
 2. Check if you have setup cron for your system.
-3. Check if you have 'Send Mass Emails' Scheduled Job and it's 'Active' (Administration > Scheduled Jobs > Send Mass Emails).
+3. Check if you have *Send Mass Emails* Scheduled Job and it is *Active* (Administration > Scheduled Jobs > Send Mass Emails).
 Check if there is something in the log.

-#### What if Tracking URLs has wrong url that does not lead to your crm
+#### What if Tracking URLs have wrong URL that does not lead to your CRM

-Check out the **Site URL** parameter at Administration > Settings.
-The value must be the URL of your EspoCRM instance, this URL must be accessible externally.
+Check the *Site URL* parameter at Administration > Settings.
+The value must be the URL of your EspoCRM instance.
+This URL must be also accessible externally.

 #### Bounced emails are not being logged

-Bounced emails can be handled by a group email account only.
-Make sure that you have a group email account that monitors the mailbox bounced emails are sent to.
+Bounced emails can be handled by a Group Email Account only.
+Make sure that you have a Group Email Account that monitors the mailbox bounced emails are being sent to.

 Also some mail server providers can deviate from standards, so bounced emails can be not distinguished.

-Enable **VERP** at Administration > Outbound Emails > Mass Email.
-Note that your SMTP provider needs to support it.
+Enable *VERP* at Administration > Outbound Emails > Mass Email.
+This improves bounce recognition significantly.
+Note that it will work only if your SMTP provider supports VERP.

 ## See also